segejung/Job-Comparison-App/GroupProject/Weekly-Reports/nraphael7-d2.md

 - SQLite Integration
 - Job Offer Handler Class
 - Job Handler Class
 - Design Document Markdown File (Section 2)
 - Collaborated on the Project Plan
+- Created UI for the Job Entry Layout
+- Linked the Main Menu UI to the Job Entry, Job Compare, and Settings UI
+- Linked the cancel or go back buttons for the Job Entry, Job Compare, and Settings UI back to the Main Menu return